Cancel

 Jonas Donnenfield

-PhD student in Oceanography
+PhD Student, Oceanography

 Hand over hand, I climbed the slick, rope ladder of the starboard side rigging.
 The moon illuminated my way while fog blurred the line between sea and sky.
 The weather-roughened rope bit into my palms as I ascended, but I barely noticed.
 The Statstraad Lehmkuhl swayed back and forth as the Pacific Ocean swelled beneath the hull, causing me to tighten my grip.
 The thrill of my precarious perch high above the water drew an involuntary smile across my face.
 As I approached the royal yard, I paused to look down at the scene below, and my breath caught.
 The ocean shone like mercury, and the deck glowed with soft red lights.
 It felt like a painting from an old master—of a ship lost at sea or the calm before a storm.
 The ocean rose; the ship tipped again, and inertia pulled me outward from the rigging.
 I pressed myself tight against the ropes and looked up.
 Above me, the silhouette of my Norwegian crewmate waited to guide me along the yard.
 Everything about this night felt surreal, and yet I had never been so aware of being alive.